EXCLUSIVE-China-owned Playtika hires banks for $1 bln U.S. IPO -sources

 Playtika's preparations illustrate how some Chinese-owned companies continue to pursue U.S. listings, despite heightened scrutiny of their auditing standards by U.S. politicians and investors.
 Last month, the U.S. Senate passed a bill which, if enacted into law, would make U.S.-listed companies subject to inspection by the Public Company Accounting Oversight Board.

-Playtika's IPO would come amid a surge in demand for mobile gaming, as more consumers stay at home amid the COVID-19 pandemic.
+Playtika's IPO would come amid a surge in demand for mobile gaming, as more consumers stay home during lockdowns aimed at curbing the COVID-19 pandemic.

 Playtika has hired Morgan Stanley MS.N and other banks to underwrite the IPO and is aiming to go public either later this year or early in 2021, the sources said, cautioning that the timing, valuation and deal size are subject to market conditions.